daniel3735928559/guppy/README.md

 plaintext format (for parsing).

-Guppy does **not** store a complete syntax tree for the mathematical expression entered, but the XML format is almost a syntax tree: The difference is that the leaves are not primitives (numbers or variables), but rather are basic arithmetic expressions (those involving only the four basic operations as well as primitives).
+Guppy does **not** store a complete syntax tree for the mathematical expression entered.
+The XML format differs from a syntax tree in that the leaves are not primitives (numbers or variables), but rather are basic arithmetic expressions (those involving only the four basic operations as well as primitives).

 ## Demo